Johnson Fistel, PLLP Investigates Telephone and Data Systems, Fluence Energy, The Bancorp, and Zynex on Behalf of Long-Term Shareholders

 SAN DIEGO, Aug.
-06, 2025 (GLOBE NEWSWIRE) -- Shareholder rights law firm Johnson Fistel, PLLP is investigating potential violations of federal and state securities laws by certain officers and directors of the following companies: Telephone and Data Systems, Inc. (NYSE: TDS), Fluence Energy, Inc. (NASDAQ: FLNC), The Bancorp, Inc. (NASDAQ: TBBK), Zynex, Inc. (NASDAQ: ZYXI).
-Shareholders who have held shares continuously since before certain cutoff dates may have standing to pursue corporate governance reform initiatives designed to protect the companies and investors from future harm resulting from alleged governance failures.
+12, 2025 (GLOBE NEWSWIRE) -- Shareholder rights law firm Johnson Fistel, PLLP, is investigating potential violations of federal and state securities laws by certain officers and directors of the following companies: Telephone and Data Systems, Inc. (NYSE: TDS), Fluence Energy, Inc. (NASDAQ: FLNC), The Bancorp, Inc. (NASDAQ: TBBK), and Zynex, Inc. (NASDAQ: ZYXI).
+Long-term shareholders who have held shares continuously since before certain cutoff dates may have standing to pursue corporate governance reform initiatives designed to protect the companies and investors from future harm resulting from alleged governance failures.

 Telephone and Data Systems, Inc. (NYSE: TDS)